seungho-snu/SROOE/README.md

 - Before running the test code, download the pretrained SR 4x model (SROT) <a href="https://www.dropbox.com/s/v7lx9qoji1ndonx/SR.pth?dl=0">Link</a> and the pretrained OOE model <a href="https://www.dropbox.com/s/hoykbrpadzozlab/OOE.pth?dl=0">Link</a>

 ### Training
-- The test and training codes for SROT model <a href="https://github.com/seungho-snu/SROT/blob/main/README.md">Link</a>
 - The training codes for SROOE will be released by 18 June.

 ## Experimental Results